IntelRealSense/librealsense/wrappers/android/examples/java_example/readme.md

 > Read about Android support [here](../../readme.md).

 ## Project Configuration
-Before start coding the application requires modifications both to the module [build.gradle file](app/build.gradle) and to the app manifest.
+Before jumping to the code, let's review the required modifications both for the module [`build.gradle file`](app/build.gradle) and to the app's manifest.
 >
 ### Module Build Gradle
-The app should add RealSense dependency in the module build.gradle which is currently available in a private repo.
+The app should add RealSense dependency in the module `build.gradle` which is currently available in a private repo.
 >```java
 >repositories {
 >   maven{